AndrewCRMartin/backup/README.md

 superuser.
 This means that the script must be run as root (since otherwise a password would be needed to change user).
-It also means that the directory where the database backup is placed must be writeable by the PostgreSQL superuser.
+It also means that the directory where the database backup is placed must be writable by the PostgreSQL superuser.

 If `PGNOSU` is specified, then the script doesn't change to run as the PostgreSQL superuser, but instead simply runs the `pg_dumpall` program specifying that the dump should be done as the PostgreSQL superuser (with the `--user` option).
-This does not require that `backup` is run by root or that the destination directory is writeable by the PostgreSQL superuser.
+This does not require that `backup` is run by root or that the destination directory is writable by the PostgreSQL superuser.
 However it does require that the PostgreSQL superuser is not password protected in the database.